Career Path Forecast

 to work hard and long to build a sufficient client base.

-The number of jobs for large-animal veterinarians is likely to grow more
+number of jobs for farm-animal veterinarians is likely to grow more

-slowly than jobs for companion-animal veterinarians.
-Nevertheless, job
+slowly than the number of jobs for companion-animal veterinarians.

-animals because of lower earnings in the farm-animal specialty and
+veterinarians because of their lower earnings and because many

-because many veterinarians do not want to work in rural or isolated
+veterinarians do not want to work outside or in rural or isolated areas.

 Veterinarians with